 You should review your activities to understand which areas of your bid and contract were performed well and where there are areas for development.
 Lessons learned should be undertaken throughout the procurement process i.e.:

-• after a contract has been awarded, whether your bid won or not, to review your bid process and understand the areas that need to be amended for future bids;
+- after a contract has been awarded, whether your bid won or not, to review your bid process and understand the areas that need to be amended for future bids

-• during the lifetime of the contract in order to incorporate any best practice/problem solving identified or implemented;
+- during the lifetime of the contract in order to incorporate any best practice/problem solving identified or implemented

-• after the contract has ended.
+- after the contract has ended.

 Areas which could be considered are:

-• what worked well, what didn’t work well?
+- what worked well, what didn’t work well?

-• were any innovations delivered (if so, what improvements resulted?) or do you now have ideas for some improvements for future contracts?
+- were any innovations delivered (if so, what improvements resulted?) or do you now have ideas for some improvements for future contracts?

-• what issues/costs occurred which were not anticipated?
+- what issues/costs occurred which were not anticipated?

-• where there processes/practices used that could be improved upon or are not needed at all?
+- were there processes/practices used that could be improved upon or are not needed at all?

-• can ICT (Information and Communications Technology) systems be used in any way to improve performance?
+- can ICT (Information and Communications Technology) systems be used in any way to improve performance?

-Any lessons learned throughout bid process and the life of the contract should be included and acted upon.
+Any lessons learned throughout the bid process and the life of the contract should be included and acted upon.
 Some of these ideas may provide new business opportunities for your organisation.

 A Summary of Key Points to Remember